Automattic/vip-go-compatibility-scanner/README.md

 ```
 ## Usage for multiple repositories

-Included is a script to run the `vip-go-compatibility-scanner` for multple repositories.
+Included is a script to run the `vip-go-compatibility-scanner` for multiple repositories.
 The script will clone each repository into a temporary directory, run `vip-go-compatibility-scanner`, and will leave a log for each execution in the temporary directory.
-It will clean up the cloned repositories after scanning.
+It will remove the repositories cloned after scanning.

 Here is how the script can be run: